Eryldene, Gordon

-Eryldene is a heritage-listed former family residence and now house museum located at 17 McIntosh Street in the Sydney North Shore suburb of Gordon, Australia.
+Eryldene is a heritage-listed former family residence and now house museum located at 17 McIntosh Street in the suburb of Gordon, on the Upper North Shore region of Sydney, New South Wales, Australia.
 It was designed by William Hardy Wilson and built from 1913 to 1936 by Rudolph G. Ochs.
 The property is owned by The Eryldene Trust.
 The house and its garden, which is noted for its camellias was added to the New South Wales State Heritage Register on 2 April 1999 and was listed on the Australian Register of the National Estate.

 History

 The real spirit of the 20th century came to Australian architecture with the domestic work of a quartet of practitioners after the World War I. Between them, they encompassed all the virtues and the vices, the strengths and the weaknesses which have marked the last 50 years.
 The only thing they had in common was a conviction that architectural thinking had to start at a more basic level than anything that had been known for a hundred years.

 The group of thinking-architects responsible for ushering in the 20th century were Hardy Wilson, Robin Dods, Harold Desbrowe-Annear and Walter Burley Griffin.
 They worked in different places and they worked individually.
 But between them, they covered most of the ideas and attitudes that followed.
 Because, with the exception of Griffin, they worked almost exclusively on houses, their effect was strongest on domestic work.
 The same depth of thought and changes which they brought to homes did not begin to percolate into other types of building, which merely acquired from them the vices of individualism to compound their blatant stylism, for another 40 years.